pemistahl/lingua/README.md

 * this library tries to solve language detection of very short words and phrases, even shorter than tweets
 * makes use of both statistical and rule-based approaches
 * outperforms *Apache Tika*, *Apache OpenNLP* and *Optimaize Language Detector* for more than 70 languages
-* works within every Java 6+ application and on Android
+* works within every Java 6+ application
 * no additional training of language models necessary
 * api for adding your own language models
 * offline usage without having to connect to an external service or API